siraat-ai-academy/feelings-unwritten/quranic-reflections/01-surah-al-fatiha-reflections-9-modes.md

 ### 🌾 8.
 The Verse That Found Them All

 None of them had planned this reflection.
 But somehow, each had carried the Surah into their day.
-And it had spoken — not in thunder, but in whispers.
+And it had spoken — not to the ears, but straight to the soul.

 **Yusuf didn’t say much after reading it.
 He just smiled quietly, closed his notebook, and sat still.**